 In their best-selling book, Made to Stick, Chip and Dan Heath set out to answer the question of why some ideas “stick”—are embraced and endure—while others don’t.
 Their answer?
-A successful, “sticky” solution is one that makes an audience:
+A successful, “sticky” solution is one that makes an audience pay attention, understand and remember, agree and believe, and care enough to be able to act on it.

 If the user experience is simple, understandable and, above all, emotionally satisfying—whether we’re talking about a heart-rate monitor, website or smart phone app—people will be apt to embrace and make room for it in their lives.

 If healthcare organizations can make web and mobile design—and corresponding processes and technology—simple and easy to navigate (think Amazon) then employees (think consumers) are likely to embrace it and make it their own.
-For me, this is more than simply an intellectual argument; it’s a business strategy we're advocating for Celerity's healthcare clients.
+This is more than simply an intellectual argument; it’s a business strategy we're advocating for Celerity's healthcare clients.

 Celerity is working with healthcare organizations to accelerate B2B2C strategies and solve the problem of apathetic consumer engagement.
 This is achieved by leveraging Celerity's unique blend of research and strategic planning, process and technology innovation, and analytics.